samuelgerber/optimaltransport/README.md

 * Multiscale version of sinkhorn transport
 * Rpackage for sinkhorn transport (both multiscale and single scale, depends on gmra R package)
 * Rpackage for optimal transport (both multiscale and single scale, requires any of CPLEX, GPLK or MOSEK, depends on gmra r package )

+## R Package mop Installation

+This package depends on linear programming libraries.
+Currently it supports GLPK, CPLEX and MOSEK.
+CPLEX is typically the fastest.

+To setup the package for a specific library edit src/Makevars and src/mop_config.h in the mop directory

+To install the package requires that all the libraries you are using are on R's linker path.